WhiteRabbitTheWorldIsYours/pss-client-example/README.md

 Arguments:
 * `imdbId` - imdb ID for the movie.
-* `pssAddress - (Optional) A public address on XDAI Chain you want to receive your PSS share to.
+* `pssAddress` - (Optional) A public address on XDAI Chain you want to receive your PSS share to.
 Every payment collected via your streaming site will be split between rightsholder, WhiteRabbit and you.
-This is your way to specify the address you want to reeive your parts of the split to.
+This is your way to specify the address you want to receive your parts of the split to.
 * `medium` - (Optional) One of the possible mediums.
 Defaults to "EST".
 Don't change it unless you understand what you are doing.